vozdeckyl/ZeroMassDAQ/README.md

 make
 ```

 The software can be either run directly from the folder

 ```bash
 ./zmdaq
 ```
+(Note: when run locally on Raspberry Pi, the following variable needs to be set: `DISPLAY=:0.0`)

 or it can be installed as a desktop application using the following command with root privileges
 ```bash